Broccoli Pasta Salad Recipe with Bacon and Cheddar

 Absolutely!
 In fact, broccoli cheddar pasta salad tends to taste even better the next day.
 That’s because all of the flavors have more time to meld together.

 If you’ll be serving this to guests, I recommend making pasta salad with broccoli no more than 24 hours in advance.
+That way, it will have great flavor without being made too soon.

 Enjoy!